-42. DENIED in part and ADMITTED in part.
+- 42. DENIED in part and ADMITTED in part.
 Defendants deny any implication in Paragraph 42 that the methods for placing telephone calls described in Paragraph 42 are the only methods by which an immigration detainee could place a call at the Contra Costa facility, Yuba facility, or Sacramento facility.
-Defendants admit the remainder of the allegations in Paragraph 42.

-43. ADMITTED.
-Defendants admit that the telephone systems generally available to detainees at the Yuba, Sacramento and Contra Costa facilities require a live person to answer and accept any call; this feature is deemed necessary to prevent detainees, including criminal inmates not in ICE custody but housed at the same facilities, from calling any crime victims or leaving threatening messages.

-44. DENIED in part and ADMITTED in part.
-Defendants admit that the 2000 National Detention Standards, which govern the three facilities at issue in this litigation, require that ICE detainees have reasonable access to telephones during established facility waking hours.
+Defendants admit the remainder of the allegations in Paragraph 42. - 43.
+ADMITTED.
+Defendants admit that the telephone systems generally available to detainees at the Yuba, Sacramento and Contra Costa facilities require a live person to answer and accept any call; this feature is deemed necessary to prevent detainees, including criminal inmates not in ICE custody but housed at the same facilities, from calling any crime victims or leaving threatening messages. - 44.
+DENIED in part and ADMITTED in part.
+Defendants admit that the National Detention Standards require that ICE detainees have reasonable access to telephones during established facility waking hours.
 Defendants deny any implication in Paragraph 44 that the Sacramento facility is located in the Northern District of California; the Sacramento facility is located in the Eastern District of California.
-Defendants deny the remainder of the allegations in Paragraph 44.

-45. DENIED in part and ADMITTED in part.
-Defendants admit that 2000 National Detention Standards, which govern the three facilities at issue in this litigation, require that ICE detainees are ensured a reasonable degree of privacy for telephone calls regarding legal matters.
-Defendants deny the remainder of the allegations in Paragraph 45.
+Defendants deny the remainder of the allegations in Paragraph 44. - 45.
+DENIED in part and ADMITTED in part.
+Defendants admit that National Detention Standards require that ICE detainees are ensured a reasonable degree of privacy for telephone calls regarding legal matters.
+Defendants lack sufficient information to admit or deny the remainder of the allegations in Paragraph 45, and therefore deny them.

-Plaintiffs' Complaint that ICE has any obligation to provide its detainees with free telephone calls to "private parties."

-46. DENIED in part and ADMITTED in part.
-Defendants deny any implication in Paragraph 46 that the Sacramento facility is located in the Northern District of California: the Sacramento facility is located in the Eastern District of California.
+DENIED in part and ADMITTED in part.
+Defendants deny any 46. implication in Paragraph 46 that the Sacramento facility is located in the Northern District of California; the Sacramento facility is located in the Eastern District of California.
 Defendants deny the allegation in Paragraph 46 that the cost of telephone calls from each of the three facilities at issue in this litigation is "unreasonably" expensive.
-Defendants admit that the 2011 National Detention Standards cited by Plaintiffs in Paragraph 46 require that facilities provide access to reasonably priced telephone services; Defendants deny that the 2011 National Detention Standards govern any of the three facilities in this litigation.
-Defendants admit that the 2000 National Detention Standards, which govern the three facilities at issue in this litigation, require each facility housing ICE detainees to "provide detainees with reasonable and equitable access to telephone during established facility waking hours, limited only by the restrictions" specified by those 2000 National Detention Standards.
+Defendants admit that the 2011 National Detention Standards cited by Plaintiffs in Paragraph 46 require that facilities provide access to reasonably priced telephone services Defendants admit that the National Detention Standards require each facility housing ICE detainees to "provide detainees with reasonable and equitable access to telephones during established facility 'waking hours'."
 Defendants admit that the cost of an intrastate, long distance call from the Contra Costa facility is \$3.00 to connect the call plus \$0.25 per minute.
 Defendants deny that a phone call placed from the Contra Costa facility will disconnect after fifteen minutes; calls placed from the Contra Costa facility do not automatically disconnect.
 Defendants admit that a call placed from the Yuba facility or the Sacramento facility will be cut off after fifteen minutes in order to prevent ICE detainees and criminal inmates housed at the facility from monopolizing the phones.
 Defendants lack sufficient information to admit or deny the remainder of the allegations in Paragraph 46, and, therefore, deny them.